 Identification of specific bacterial loads present in the feces of mice by virtue of quantitative ribosomal 16S DNA sequencing.

-Cell death by apoptosis can be investigated in ex vivo sections by TUNEL staining and/or cleaved caspase 3 immunohistochemistry.
+Cell death by apoptosis can be investigated in ex vivo sections by TUNEL staining (Terminal deoxynucleotidyl transferase-mediated dUTP Nick End Labeling) and/or cleaved caspase 3 immunohistochemistry.
+TUNEL represents the standard assay for detecting apoptotic cells on histological sections.

 The measurement of various blood metabolites, ions, and enzymes provides a primary screen for function of major metabolic organs such as kidney, liver, gastrointestinal tract, as well as for lipid and glucose homeostasis.